 Get the Benefits of Both Open Source and Proprietary

-If you want to build an ecommerce site and enjoy the best of both worlds when it comes to open source and proprietary software, consider using StoreBuilder by Nexcess.
-StoreBuilder’s innovative platform runs on WooCommerce, the most popular open source ecommerce platform.
-But, unlike setting up a store from scratch, StoreBuilder makes building your online store even easier than using the most popular proprietary systems.
+If you want to build an ecommerce site and enjoy the benefits of open source software, consider using WooCommerce — it's the most popular open source ecommerce platform for a reason.

 Nexcess Stands By the Open Source Community